BingzhengLi/A-Lightweight-Flash-Controller-Based-on-AMBA-AHB-lite-Bus/readme.txt

 /*********************************************************/
-This file includes the source code for the Flash controller and scripts for DC synthesis.
+This file includes the source code for the Flash controller, scripts for DC synthesis, modified moudules for integrating the Flash controller into E906-SmartRunPlatfrom as well as related programs and therir linker scripts.
 Written by @Li Bingzheng 20240501.
 /*********************************************************/
 The struture of the file is as follows: